Resparing/Zip/README.md

         3. printLogError
             - Will Print the Script Directory, Line Number, Error Symbol and Message (Can Have Multiple Messages)

+        4. printArray
+            - Will Print a 1D Array, no Line Numbers or File

+        4. printArray2D
+            - Will Print a 2D Array, no Line Numbers or File

+        4. printArray3D
+            - Will Print a 3D Array, no Line Numbers or File

 2. Typedefs
     - All Integer typedefs Including: